Exchanges

 US users, anyone evaluating $EDGE on a clean token-distribution track record, or traders who want instant, lock-free withdrawals with zero ambiguity.

 We’d score the trading product close to 4.5.
-The token launch is what pulls the overall verdict down to 3.5, so it’s worth understanding exactly what happened.
+The token launch is what pulls the overall verdict down to 3.5, so it’s worth walking through exactly what happened.

 no insider unlock

-The headline tokenomics were actually trader-friendly: of the 1B $EDGE supply, ~30% was circulating at launch and entirely community-owned, with zero team, foundation, or investor unlocks for the first 12 months (team has a 24-month cliff).
-That’s the opposite of a typical VC-heavy launch, which is exactly why the next part stung so much.
+The headline tokenomics were trader-friendly: of the 1B $EDGE supply, ~30% was circulating at launch and entirely community-owned, with zero team, foundation or investor unlocks for the first 12 months (team has a 24-month cliff).
+That’s the opposite of a VC-heavy launch, which is why the next part stung.

 contested · attributed

-The $EDGE token launched on March 31, 2026 (1B supply, ~25% community airdrop, fully unlocked at TGE).
-On-chain analysts including Odaily reported that a large block of tokens flowed to dozens of fresh wallets funded directly from exchange hot wallets, and that suspected insider addresses received many times more value per point than ordinary farmers.
-These are analyst and community findings, not edgeX disclosures, but they were detailed and on-chain.
+$EDGE launched March 31, 2026 (1B supply, ~25% community airdrop, fully unlocked at TGE).
+On-chain analysts including Odaily reported a large block of tokens flowed to dozens of fresh wallets funded directly from exchange hot wallets, and that suspected insider addresses received many times more value per point than ordinary farmers.
+These are analyst and community findings, not edgeX disclosures — but they were detailed and on-chain.

 trust damage

-Rather than publish a clear distribution breakdown, edgeX limited comments on launch posts and, per crypto.news and Odaily, removed posts and muted members who questioned the allocation.
-In token launches, opacity reads as guilt; the response amplified distrust more than the allocation itself.
+Rather than publish a clear distribution breakdown, edgeX limited comments on launch posts and — per crypto.news and Odaily — removed posts and muted members who questioned the allocation.
+With token launches, silence reads as guilt, and the response amplified distrust more than the allocation itself.

 14% locked

 After the backlash, edgeX reportedly locked roughly 14% of supply (about 141.6M $EDGE) to signal commitment.
 It helped, but it was a reaction to criticism rather than a transparent launch.
-The takeaway for traders: edgeX the exchange and $EDGE the token are two different risk decisions.
-You can use the venue without holding the token.
+The takeaway: edgeX the exchange and $EDGE the token are two different risk decisions, and you can use the venue without holding the token.

-This is the head-to-head most traders are deciding between, and one analyst tier list even placed the two together in the top “S-tier.”
-Hyperliquid wins on liquidity and ecosystem; edgeX competes on fees and Ethereum-settled self-custody.
+The head-to-head most traders are deciding is edgeX vs Hyperliquid, and one analyst tier list even placed both in the top “S-tier.”
+Hyperliquid wins on liquidity and ecosystem, while edgeX competes on fees and Ethereum-settled self-custody.

 edgeXHyperliquid